 After the annual audit is completed no later than six months from the start of the fiscal year (May 1) or by October 31, the annual Treasurer's Report is generated in the Treasurer's Office, filed with the County Clerk and published in the local newspaper.

 Also under the Treasurer's control are the Police and Fireman's Pension Funds.
 By state statute the City Treasurer is the custodian of both the Police and Fireman's Pension Funds.
-These funds have a combined total of over $42,864,147.00, most of which is invested through money managers.
+As of Fiscal Year End 2017 these funds have a combined total of over $65,308,818.00, most of which is invested through money managers.

 The annual Treasurer's report is filed and publicized every year in October once the audit is approved by the City Council.
 View the most recent report / View all reports